agalend/PaySmartly.Documentation/how-to-run.md

 Open you browser and load http://localhost:9080

-then you can refer to [test](https://github.com/agalend/PaySmartly.Documentation/blob/main/how-to-test.md)
+then you can refer to [how to test](https://github.com/agalend/PaySmartly.Documentation/blob/main/how-to-test.md)